-The Anxious Tomato is more than a simple art gallery.
-It strives to provide more education and accessibility to art and artists in Tacoma and the surrounding areas.
-The Anxious Tomato aspires to be an experience for the public, ensuring that every individual involved leaves with a renewed view of art and the artists behind it.
+The Anxious Tomato provides education and accessibility to art and artists in Tacoma and the surrounding areas through networking and active promotion.
+We connect with the public by creating an experience that ensures every individual involved leaves with a renewed view of art and the artists behind it.